zoff99/Antidote/FAQ/en.md

 ## How to synchronize Tox ID between multiple devices?

 Multidevice support is being [developed](https://github.com/GrayHatter/toxcore/tree/multi-device) and is not yet complete.
 For now you can export your .tox profile from one device and import it to another using the guides above.
+But we do NOT recommend that you use the same Tox ID on more than 1 device.

-## Why don't I receive push notifications in the background?
+## How do I receive push notifications in the background?

-Antidote works in the background for only 10 minutes, after that it will be suspended by iOS.
+Antidote works in the background for only about 30 seconds, after that it will be suspended by iOS.
 Unfortunately, there is currently no way to extend this time.

-However, we plan to support push notifications in the future.
-Please stay tuned!
+Antidote does support push notifications.
+This is in a beta state, and not fully working in all situations yet.
+Push Notifications are only supported currently by TRIfA (Android), Antidote (iOS) and a beta version of qTox (with Push Notification patch applied).

 ## Can I send messages to offline contacts?